Ahmedabad Marathon draws record numbers | www.lokmattimes.com

 Ahmedabad Marathon draws record numbers

-Ahmedabad, Nov 26 The landmark seventh edition of the Ahmedabad Marathon produced some stellar displays, with the city ...
+Ahmedabad (Gujarat)[India], November 26 : The landmark seventh edition of the Ahmedabad Marathon produced some stellar displays, with the ...

-The marathon was flagged off at the Sabarmati Riverfront Sports Park by Air Marshal Narmdeshwar Tiwari AVSM VM and Major General SS Virk (GOC 11 RAPID), along with legendary cricketer and Mentor and Advisor of the Gujarat Giants cricket team Mithali Raj, Gujarati actor Malhar Thakar, Karan Adani (CEO, Adani Ports and SEZ Ltd), Dr Priti Adani (Chairperson, Adani Foundation) and Jeet Adani (Director - Airport Business, Adani Group).
+The marathon was flagged off at the picturesque Sabarmati Riverfront Sports Park by Air Marshal Narmdeshwar Tiwari AVSM VM and Major General S.S.
+Virk (GOC 11 RAPID), along with legendary cricketer and Mentor and Advisor of the Gujarat Giants cricket team Mithali Raj, Gujarati actor Malhar Thakar, Karan Adani (CEO, Adani Ports and SEZ Ltd), Priti Adani (Chairperson, Adani Foundation) and Mr Jeet Adani (Director - Airport Business, Adani Group).

 The marathon will always be remembered because not only was this the first time it was held in the heart of the city but also saw a record turnout with more than 22,500 participants across categories.
 There were close to 2,500 runners from the armed forces, 150-plus participants from the police and around 4,000 who came from outside the city.